mrkev/substate/packages/subbable-state/README.md

 ## Nested Structures

-Linkables are nestable.
+Markeds are nestable.
 This allows you to mutate your application state, but still trigger state updates where you need them

 Example: